 zig

-Zig is downloaded by the ninja file. gcc and clang must be already installed.
+and clang must be already installed.

 LuaX can be compiled in debug mode (less optimization, debug symbols